dandycheng/bash-backup-script/README.md

 ## Known bugs:

-  - Unable to perform backups on folders with spaces
+  - Unable to perform backups on folders with spaces (Causes data loss)

 ## Future implementations: